brightbox/docs.brightbox.com/content/guides/cli/windows-servers.md

 ### Opening up the firewall

-While the new server is building, let's make sure the default [firewall policy](/reference/firewall/) will let us connect to this server using remote desktop.
+While the new server is building, which should take around 2 minutes, let's modify our default [firewall policy](/reference/firewall/) to allow us to connect to this server via remote desktop (RDP).

     $ brightbox-firewall-policies list